 I soon found I had an interest in taking everyday things—and scenes—and twisting them into something different.
 This series from Belmont Park in 2003 was just that.
 Parks are so common to us all, but have you ever been to one at night?
 It's kinda creepy.

-My contributions included:
+My contributions to this project included:

 - Film development